 It’s important to be aware that since property taxes and insurance premiums change, monthly escrow payment amounts change as well.
 At the start of a new year, they commonly go up, or occasionally they go down.

 It’s not uncommon to experience escrow shortages and overages.
 These occur when the amount owed was estimated incorrectly.
-A shortage is when the escrow amount was estimated less than what you actually owed.
-You will normally be given the option of paying the full shortage amount or have it added to the mortgage payment over the next year.
+A shortage is when the escrow amount was estimated as less than what you actually owed.
+You'll normally be given the option of paying the full shortage amount or having it added to the mortgage payment over the next year.
 An overage is when the escrow amount was estimated to be more than you actually owed.
 They may cut you a check or subtract the amount from future escrow payments.

 Escrow accounts keep buyers and sellers safe.
 They are there to make sure the process goes smoothly.
 If you choose not to use an escrow account, you need to be extremely deliberate and organized.
 In essence, escrows are a type of forced savings account and they create discipline and peace of mind for you.
 They make life easier for everyone.
 If you're reading this because you're looking for your own property, take a look at our land for sale.